unsw-restech/unsw-restech.github.io/docs/_sources/help_and_support.rst.txt

 =====================

 .. attention::
-   Katana is undergoing scheduled downtime due to a power outage.
-It will be back online Monday 20th Sept.
+    There is no maintenance scheduled for the moment.

 .. _contact_us: